 Many children have stressful or challenging experiences while growing up, such as family conflict or violence, community violence, or other stressful experiences like car accidents or medical emergencies.
 These experiences can have a negative impact on children’s development.
 Some children have problems with anxiety, depression, post-traumatic stress, or behavior problems.
 Other children do well even after these kinds of experiences.
 The FARR program is working to identify social and biological factors that influence children’s development and behavior.
 We hope that what we learn will be used to develop better interventions for reducing risk and building resilience.

-The FARR program is designed to be comfortable for families with young children.
+The FARR program is designed to be comfortable for families with young children as well as older children.
 We use child-friendly activities that are tailored to each child’s age to learn about their development and behavior.

 To learn about opportunities for training and volunteering in our lab, please visit our Training Opportunities page.